 Kim is a widely experienced Chief Executive best known for his 13 years at the helm of Waste Management NZ Ltd, culminating in the company's sale in 2006.
 His earlier CEO appointments, dating back to 1978, covered a number of market sectors including health, manufacturing, distribution, transport, property, agriculture and fashion.
-Kim is currently Chairman of New Zealand Social Infrastructure Fund Ltd and Green Cross Health Ltd, a Director of FSF Management Company and Port of Tauranga.
+Kim is currently Chairman of New Zealand Social Infrastructure Fund Ltd and Green Cross Health Ltd.